Commentary by Ishmeal Bradley MD, PGY-2

 Faculty Peer Reviewed

 Diabetic nephropathy is the most frequent cause of end-stage kidney disease in the United States, Europe and Japan.
-Large scale randomized controlled trials have shown …
+Large scale randomized controlled trials have …